BenHaeck/Probe-Hunter/README.md

 Gameplay
 --
 The goal of each level is to get to an **alien passage way** or to shoot a **probe**.
 The passage ways open upon being shot.
-However you need to evade or kill enemies as well.
+However to reach these goals you need to survive the enemies that show up in each level as well.

 The Spikies chase you down and leap into the air if you try to jump over them.
 The flying bugs shoot at you and fly up and down. the alien drones shoot at you predicting your movements, and ram you if you get too close to them.